ovh/docs/pages/web_cloud/domains/transfer_incoming_godaddy/guide.en-gb.md

 ### Step 1 - Unlock the domain name at GoDaddy

 Locking a domain name protects it against unauthorized transfer attempts.
 GoDaddy enables this protection by default.
-You will need to disable it in order to transfer your domain to OVHcloud.
+You will need to disable it in order to transfer your domain name to OVHcloud.

 Follow the steps described in [GoDaddy dedicated documentation](https://www.godaddy.com/help/unlock-or-lock-my-domain-410){.external}.